 Like most times, the willingness to take a risk paid off.
 I tossed some rosemary into a mixture of cranberries, sugar, and balsamic vinegar then roasted it until the cranberries were bursting with juices and sticky sweet.
 This then became a topping for creamy brie with a festive sprig of thyme to finish it off.

 These are without a doubt my new favorite holiday appetizer.
-They’re bright red and green color would be absolutely perfect for party trays, and the combinations of sticky sweet cranberries and brie offset with the piney rosemary just screams Christmas time!
+Their bright red and green color would be absolutely perfect for party trays, and the combinations of sticky sweet cranberries and brie offset with the piney rosemary just screams Christmas time!

 When I’m looking for a spark to inspire my latest kitchen adventure, I often think back to that cooking class, and other times I’ve been playing in the kitchen with others.
 That face to face interaction is what Bon Appetit’s Out of the Kitchen series is all about.
 If you find yourself in a rut, try perusing their page, or inviting some folks over for a cooking extravaganza.
 You’ll be surprised how a different perspective can enliven your cooking.